jarodpeachey/jelly/src/content/posts/how-google-ranks-small-business-websites.md

 - Loads quickly on both Wi-Fi and mobile data.
 - Has accessible content and buttons optimized for touch interactions.

 Your goal is to make it effortless for users to browse and take action—like filling out a contact form or making a purchase.
-For guidance, check out **[The Mobile Experience Checklist for Small Businesses](https://jellydevelopment.com/blog/mobile-experience-checklist-small-business)** to fine-tune your mobile design.